armory/documentation/_admin_guides/rosco.md

 ## Rosco Configuration for Baking

 ### Templates Location
 You can tell Rosco where it should look for template files and scripts.
-The default location is `/opt/rosco/config/packer`.
+The default location is `/opt/spinnaker/config/packer` for Armory Spinnaker.
 With a standard Spinnaker distribution you should find various examples to extend.
 In most cases you will want to take a template file and add your custom packer properties to build correctly.
 You will only need to add your files here in this directory and then reference them in your bake stage under the `Template File Name` field.
+There's a more complete example of modifying a template and install script below.

 You can specify the following in `/opt/spinnaker/config/rosco-local.yml`: